getdish/dish/docs/plan.md

 Ok so, first, understanding some of my influences are good.
 I'd say you can get a good model of my business sense through a few sources:

-1. Thiel's "Zero to One" is a nice, short, great guide
+1. Thiel's "Zero to One" is probably the best high level book.
 2. Stratechery's writings are super valuable, especially "Aggregation Theory" [0]
-3. I don't agree with all of it, but the rest of the good advice would be based on pg's writings and YC's startup school.
-The choice ones would be "How to raise money" [1], "do things that don't scale" [2], "ramen profitable" [3], "fashionable problems" [4]
+3. I don't agree with all of it, but the rest of the good advice would be based on a lot of pg's writings and YC's startup school.
+Some choice ones would be "How to raise money" [1], "Do things that don't scale" [2], "Ramen profitable" [3], "Fashionable problems" (especially relevant to us) [4]

 ### Aggregation Theory

 Aggregation theory especially is important for Dish.
-You can probably get most of it just from this article[5].
+You can probably get most of it just from this article [5].

 We can become the Netflix/Zillow of food, rather than Yelp which is trying to be the first-party source of content.
-Same goes for food delivery, Yelp owns their own (Eat24/GrubHub) which means they wont ever show their competitors.
+Same goes for food delivery in a sense, Yelp owns their own delivery service (Eat24/GrubHub) which means they wont ever show their competitors.

-This opens up a big opportunity because it means we can aggregate the delivery services *and* we can aggregate the food ratings, and doing so I think is sort of nicely additive: I want rating aggregation, I want delivery aggregation, I also really want great ratings while ordering delivery!
+This opens up a big opportunity because it means we can aggregate the delivery services *and* we can aggregate the food ratings, and doing so I think is sort of nicely additive: as a user I want rating aggregation, I want delivery aggregation, and I especially love rating aggregation while ordering delivery!

 Aggregation also works really well in context of the next section, which I will just start new from here.